-Proposed (with C.A.
-Ryan) a central role of jasmonate in the plant immune system (PNAS 1990, 87, 7713) and published the first model integrating wound signaling and damage-associated molecular pattern (DAMP) signalling leading to jasmonate synthesis and defense (Plant Cell 1992, 4, 129).
-The year 2020 will mark 30 years of research on jasmonates and plant defense!
+Proposed with C.A.
+Ryan a central role of jasmonate in the plant immune system (PNAS 1990, 87, 7713) and published the first model integrating wound signaling and damage-associated molecular pattern (DAMP) signalling leading to jasmonate synthesis and defense (Plant Cell 1992, 4, 129).
+The year 2020 marks 30 years of research on jasmonates and plant defense!

 Performed the first experiments to investigate the effects of a signal transduction pathway on the feeding behavior of a vertebrate herbivore (Mol.
 Ecol.
 21, 2534-2541).

 We showed that wound-response leaf growth restriction is mediated by the jasmonate pathway (Plant Cell 19, 2470).